-- receiving other medications that contain bupropion hydrochloride such as WELLBUTRIN XL, WELLBUTRIN SR, and CONTRAVE®, because the incidence of seizure is dose dependent (see Seizures). - with a current seizure disorder or history of seizures (see Seizures). - with a current or prior diagnosis of bulimia or anorexia nervosa because of a higher incidence of seizures (see Seizures) noted in patients treated for bulimia with the immediate release formulation of bupropion. - undergoing abrupt withdrawal from alcohol or benzodiazepines or other sedatives. - taking concurrent monoamine oxidase inhibitors (MAOIs) (see 9.4 Drug-Drug Interactions).
+- who are hypersensitive to this drug or to any ingredient in the formulation, including any nonmedicinal ingredient, or component of the container.
+For a complete listing of excipients, see 6 Dosage Forms, Strengths, Composition, and Packaging. - receiving other medications that contain bupropion hydrochloride such as WELLBUTRIN XL, WELLBUTRIN SR, and CONTRAVE[®], because the incidence of seizure is dose dependent (see Seizures). - with a current seizure disorder or history of seizures (see Seizures). - with a current or prior diagnosis of bulimia or anorexia nervosa because of a higher incidence of seizures (see Seizures) noted in patients treated for bulimia with the immediate release formulation of bupropion. - undergoing abrupt withdrawal from alcohol or benzodiazepines or other sedatives. - taking concurrent monoamine oxidase inhibitors (MAOIs) (see 9.4 Drug-Drug Interactions).
 Allow 14 days between discontinuation of one drug and the start of another. - taking concurrent thioridazine, since bupropion may inhibit thioridazine metabolism, thus causing an increase in thioridazine levels and a potential increased risk of thioridazine-related serious ventricular arrhythmias and sudden death (see 9.4 Drug-Drug Interactions).
-Allow 14 days between discontinuation of one drug and the start of another. - with known hypersensitivity to bupropion or to any of the non-medicinal components of the formulation.
-For a complete listing of excipients, see 6 DOSAGE FORMS, STRENGTHS, COMPOSITION AND PACKAGING.
+Allow 14 days between discontinuation of one drug and the start of another.